vasylenko/devdosvid.blog/content/posts/2023/hello-terraform-data-goodbye-null-resource/index.md

 ## Use case for terraform_data with provisioner

 Before we start: HashiCorp suggests (and I also support that) avoiding provisioner usage unless you have no other options left.
-It is because of additional, implicit, and unobvious dependency that appears in the codebase — the binary, which is called inside the provisioner block, must be present on the machine. \
+One of the reasons — additional, implicit, and unobvious dependency that appears in the codebase — the binary, which is called inside the provisioner block, must be present on the machine. \
 But let's be real, the provisioner feature is still kicking, and there's always that one unique project that needs it.

 Here is the code snippet that demonstrates the usage of the provisioner within the terraform_data resource: